ewyrick-mark-1/pokemon_tool/README.md

                     "PAGE" : "number",
                     "PAGESIZE" : "number"
                 },
-                "file" : "list.js"
+                "function_name" : "list.js"

             },
     ...
 }
 ```
-2. create a new js file (using the specified file name you put in inputConfiguration.json) in src to implement your command.
+2. create a new js file (using the specified function name in inputConfiguration.json) in src to implement your command.

 ##  Project Structure: